maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 Converter for converting XML documents to other formats such as Markdown

+A new XmlConverter with default options converts each node and each element into a semantically identical version of itself.
+Essentially it does nothing.
+To convert nodes into other content, implement your own `INodeConverter` or `IElementConverter` and set it up using the `ConverterOptions` object passed when creating your `XmlConverter`.
+This allows you to strip or replace specific XML nodes or XML elements with your own content.

 ## Features

 - A converter to allow you to convert XML documents to any other text format
 - Easily extensible options for converting different node types and elements exactly as desired
 - Specific extensions for easily converting (X)HTML to basic Markdown

-## XmlConverter basics

-A new XmlConverter with default options converts each node and each element into a semantically identical version of itself.
-Essentially it does nothing.
-To convert nodes into other content, implement your own `INodeConverter` or `IElementConverter` and set it up using the `ConverterOptions` object passed when creating your `XmlConverter`.
-This allows you to strip or replace specific XML nodes or XML elements with your own content.

-## INodeConverter
+## INodeConverter for converting nodes of different types

 Each node type (except for `XmlNodeType.Element` which has more detailed options, see below) that is supported by `XmlReader` can be converted by using this converter.
 To convert only a specific node type, change the converter for that specific type on the `ConverterOptions` object: